getsentry/rfcs/text/0141-linking-traces.md

 The span links need to be stored in a way that they can be queried.
 For example: Given a transaction `t`, list transactions that have span links to  `t`.
 This would enable use cases where we could show "next" traces, instead of previous traces.

-TODO: This section lacks a lot of details I still need to clarify with the SnS team
+TODO: This section lacks a lot of details we still need to clarify with the SnS team

 ## [Alternative] Previous Trace Id